Rakesh-dev369/Neocred.in/AI_CODING_RULES.md

 **Follow existing style** (indentation, naming, Tailwind design, etc.) — ensure a uniform code aesthetic.

+**CRITICAL: When asked to "fix errors" - ONLY fix the specific errors, do NOT remove or rewrite existing code.**

+**CRITICAL: Follow the instruction "Just fix it.
+Don't edit or update or rewrite the code.
+Follow the AI_CODING_RULES.md" - make minimal targeted fixes only.**

 ## 📂 2.
 File Creation Rules

 **Before creating a file:**